 - b.
 Click on Add and add Activity Analyzer and then Activity Explorer component. - c.
 Start Activity Analyzer and Activity Explorer components by selecting Start next to the component name. - 7.
-Ensure that all components are upgraded by triggering a SmartSense analysis capture, and ensure that the capture finishes successfully.

-- 8. If you are upgrading from SmartSense 1.2.x to 1.3, you need to also upgrade your HST Gateway: - If the HST Gateway is installed on the same node as HST Server or HST Agent, then the HST Gateway will get upgraded along with them. - If the HST Gateway is a standalone node outside of the cluster, perform upgrade steps described in Upgrading SmartSense Gateway.
+Ensure that all components are upgraded by triggering a SmartSense analysis capture, and ensure that the capture finishes successfully. - 8.
+If you have HST Gateway installed, you need to also upgrade your HST Gateway: - If the HST Gateway is installed on the same node as HST Server or HST Agent, then the HST Gateway will get upgraded along with them. - If the HST Gateway is a standalone node outside of the cluster, perform upgrade steps described in Upgrading SmartSense Gateway.

-4.1.2.
-In-Place Upgrade with Ambari 2.0-2.2
+5.1.2.
+In-Place Upgrade with Ambari 2.4

-When using SmartSense 1.1 or 1.2, you can upgrade to SmartSense 1.3 without uninstalling SmartSense:
+When using SmartSense 1.1 or 1.2, you can upgrade to SmartSense 1.4.x without uninstalling SmartSense:

-- 1. Log in to Ambari web UI and stop the SmartSense service. - 2.
-Download the SmartSense 1.3 binaries from the Toolstab of the Hortonworks support portal (https://support.hortonworks.com). - 3.
-The SmartSense 1.3 binaries need to be manually copied to every node in the cluster. - 4.
+- 1. Download the SmartSense 1.4.x binaries from the Tools tab of the Hortonworks support portal (https://support.hortonworks.com). - 2.
+Log in to Ambari web UI and stop the SmartSense service. - 3.
+The SmartSense 1.4.x binaries need to be manually copied to every node in the cluster. - 4.
 Once the binaries have been manually copied, they need to be used to upgrade the HST server and HST agents on every node in the cluster.
-To do so, follow the steps below: - RHEL, CentOS, or SLES rpm -Uvh smartsense-hst-HST\VERSION.rpm dpkg -i smartsense-hst-HST\VERSION.deb
+To do so, follow the steps below: - RHEL, CentOS, or SLES

+'''

+rpm -Uvh smartsense-hst-HST_VERSION.rpm

+'''